Doxuno

 OBLIGATIONS OF RECEIVING PARTY

-The other Party agrees to: (a) hold all Confidential Information in strict confidence; (b) not disclose Confidential Information to any third party without prior written consent of each Party; (c) use Confidential Information solely for the Permitted Purpose; (d) protect Confidential Information with at least the same degree of care used to protect its own most sensitive information, but in no event less than reasonable care; and (e) limit access to Confidential Information to those employees, agents, or advisors who have a need to know and who are bound by confidentiality obligations no less protective than those in this Agreement.
+The Receiving Party agrees to: (a) hold all Confidential Information in strict confidence; (b) not disclose Confidential Information to any third party without prior written consent of the Disclosing Party; (c) use Confidential Information solely for the Permitted Purpose; (d) protect Confidential Information with at least the same degree of care used to protect its own most sensitive information, but in no event less than reasonable care; and (e) limit access to Confidential Information to those employees, agents, or advisors who have a need to know and who are bound by written confidentiality obligations no less protective than those in this Agreement.

 4.